zhangir128/AudioDenoising/README.md

 Valentini-Botinhao, Cassia.
 (2017).
 Noisy speech database for training speech enhancement algorithms and TTS models, 2016 [sound].
 University of Edinburgh.
 School of Informatics.
 Centre for Speech Technology Research (CSTR). https://doi.org/10.7488/ds/2117.

 # Denoising Personal Recordings
 The model was used to denoise a personal audio recording.
-The recording was made in with a background noise of washine machine.
-The audio file has been included in the recordings folder in this repository.
+The recording was made with a background noise of washine machine and denoised.
+The audio files have been included in the recordings folder in this repository.